tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson09.md

 ## Quaternion example
 Here is an example of the Quaternion class, created with the help of github copilot.
+This is an example of a more complex class and illustrates well many of the features of Python classes...

 The ``` __ZZZ___``` methods correspond to special methods, e.g.